You can always press Enter⏎ to continue

 • 7

-If you have prior knowledge that the tenant(s) will not be on-site on the day of eviction, you should attempt to:
+If you know the tenant(s) will not be present on the day of eviction, you should take the following steps to manage their personal property:

-• Get a valid phone number and new address for the tenant
+Gather Contact Information: Secure a valid phone number and new address for the tenant.

 Press